MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Run the executable with **/uninstall**.
 For example: `AzInfoProtection.exe /uninstall`

-## To verify installation, connection status, or report a problem
+## To verify installation, connection status, or send feedback

 1. Open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.